Dress shoe: Colors

 Men's dress shoes are most commonly black or brown.
-Cordovan or oxblood dress shoes are worn by men sometimes in the United States, while the other colors are worn by men of many nationalities.
+Cordovan or oxblood dress shoes are sometimes worn by men in the United States, while the other colors are worn by men of many nationalities.

 Materials

 Most men's dress shoes are made of leather, usually entirely, including the outers, lining, and sole, though for more durability at the expense of elegance, many shoes are made with rubber soles.
 Non-leather men's dress shoes are also available.

-Shoes are usually made with many pieces of leather, and the seams can be decorated in various ways; most revolve around some type of brogueing.
-Brogues have rows of decorative punching in patterns: full brogues, or wingtips (the standard American name), have a toe cap in a wavy shape, with punched patterns on various sections of the shoe; half brogues have a normal straight edged toe cap and less punching; finally, other terms such as quarter-brogue etc. may be used to describe progressively less brogueing.
+Shoes are usually made with many pieces of leather, and the seams can be decorated in various ways, mostly around some type of brogueing.
+Brogues have rows of decorative punching in patterns: full brogues, or wingtips (the standard American name), have a toe cap in a wavy shape, with punched patterns on various sections of the shoe; half brogues have a normal straight edged toe cap and less punching; and other terms such as quarter-brogue etc. may be used to describe progressively less brogueing.
 All of the standard styles below may be brogued.